 These are only the typical documents banks require.
 Your lender may ask for additional pieces of information.

-Other Factors Banks Consider for Construction Loans
+Other Things Banks Consider

 In addition to the documentation, your bank will also need to evaluate the overall industry market and local market conditions.
 As banks consider construction a high-risk industry, they may dig deeper into your operational history and management team.